 (e) be accompanied by any other information reasonably required by the Board.

+[Section 107 amended by No. 4 of 2018 s.
+35.]

 108. Registration taken to continue in force

 (1) If a registered health practitioner applies under section 107 to renew the practitioner’s registration, the applicant’s registration, including any endorsement of the registration, is taken to continue in force from the day it would, apart from this section, have ended until —